binaryoverload/Uni-Y3-Project/documentation/supervisor-meetings.md

 - Talked through how different parts of the system shall work:
   - Communication with clients: Clients shall contact the server.
 Not vice versa.
 Reason being is that clients contacting the server is a more highly scalable architecture and also allows the server to not need to know about the clients network configuration which might not be static.
   - Login system: Login system is plainly for the web dashboard and API.
 When a user logs in successfully, they receive an access token and refresh token.
 The access token has a much shorter expiry to protect against MITM attacks.
 The refresh token is only sent to the server when the client needs a new access token while the access token is sent for every API request.

+## Week 11 ? - w/c 10th Jan
+ - Make sure to take screenshots of Gantt chart for reflection
+ - Look at Assessment 2
+ - Talked about risks and MVP
+ - "Perfect package manager" - Possible research paper?
+ - Try and find up to date literature
+ - Config problem in robotics, specialised ecosystem